Fund Mechanicsside-letter

 How common are side letters in venture funds?

 Near-universal at institutional scale.
-Per Ontra and industry surveys, MFN clauses appear in roughly 41 percent of side letters as of 2024, and side-letter volume per fund continues to grow.
+MFN clauses appear in a large share of side letters across industry surveys, and side-letter volume per fund has grown as institutional LPs negotiate more bespoke terms.
 Small angel-style funds have fewer; large institutional funds may issue dozens.

 Are side letters enforceable against later LPs?

 Yes for the GP-LP relationship they govern.
-ILPA's Model LPA incorporates side letters into the main agreement so they bind the GP and the fund manager, and most institutional LPAs require the GP to disclose side-letter terms post-closing and extend more favorable rights to other LPs through MFN, with standard carve-outs for regulatory and structural accommodations.
+Institutional model agreements typically incorporate side letters by reference into the main LPA so they bind the GP and the fund manager, and most institutional LPAs require the GP to disclose side-letter terms post-closing and extend more favourable rights to other LPs through MFN, with standard carve-outs for regulatory and structural accommodations.

 What gets carved out of MFN coverage?

-Terms granted for regulatory reasons (ERISA, tax treaty access), terms specific to an LP's legal form (sovereign immunity, public-records compliance), capacity rights tied to commitment size, and sometimes affiliate or employee terms.
+Terms granted for regulatory reasons (pension, insurance, or tax-treaty access), terms specific to an LP's legal form (sovereign immunity, public-records compliance), capacity rights tied to commitment size, and sometimes affiliate or employee terms.
 The carve-outs are negotiated and disclosed at the time of the MFN election.

 Sources & further reading